 Truthfully, we have enough to correct within ourselves before we start attempting to judge and correct everyone else.

-So [Prophet] call people to that faith and follow the straight path as you have been commanded.
+So [the Prophet] calls people to that faith and follows the straight path as you have been commanded.
 Do not go by what they desire, but say, ‘I believe in whatever Scripture God has sent down.
 I am commanded to bring justice between you.
-God is our Lord and your Lord- to us our deeds and to you yours, so let there be no argument between us and you- God will gather us together, and to Him we shall return.’”
+God is our Lord and your Lord—-to us our deeds and to you yours, so let there be no argument between us and you—God will gather us together, and to Him we shall return.’”
 (Ash-Shura 42:15)